HCDigitalScholarship/ds-cookbook/google_vision/README.md

                         return text
  ```

  Please note that the files need to be less than 4mb.
-If your files are too large, here is an effective solution.
+If your files are too large, here is an effective change_size_if_needed() function.

  ```python